-Other species such as the Flatback turtle Natator depressus, Hawksbill Eretmochelys imbricata, Loggerhead Caretta caretta and Olive Ridley turtles Lepidochelys olivacea are also known to inhabit Roebuck Bay, however in smaller numbers.
+Other species such as the Flatback turtle Natator depressus, Hawksbill Eretmochelys imbricata, Loggerhead Caretta caretta and Olive Ridley turtles Lepidochelys olivacea inhabit Roebuck Bay, however in smaller numbers.

 The numbers of Green turtles nesting WA is affected by the El Nino or Southern Oscillation of the Pacific Ocean, so numbers visiting a breeding beach can vary between a few dozen to hundreds in very poor seasons and many thousands at the best.

 The main nesting areas in the Kimberley are the Lacepede Islands, with smaller regional nesting sites, Browse Island and Scott and Ashmore Reefs.
-Cable Beach and Roebuck Bay are also known nesting sites for Green Turtles, with the Department of Biodiversity, Conservation and Attractions (Broome) funning community based monitoring during the nesting season from October through to February each year.
+Cable Beach and Roebuck Bay are also known nesting sites for Green Turtles, with the Department of Biodiversity, Conservation and Attractions (Broome) funning community based monitoring during the nesting season from October to February each year.

 Larger turtles are harvested for food by Aboriginal people.
 If turtle eggs are readily accessible, they will also be collected.
 Indonesian fishers are also known exploiters of Green Turtles in Australian waters.

 Migrating Green Turtles are known to cross international boundaries.
 For example, breeding Green Turtles tagged and released from nesting beaches in WA have been captured in Indonesia.
 Reciprocal exchanges have also been recorded.